Seneca-BSA/bsa/docs/seh500/lab6.md

 ## Preparation

 > ### Lab Preparation Question
-> 1. Read over the lab and write a pseudocode for the post-lab exercise 4.
-It should just be a small modification from the one your did in the previous lab.
-Submission on Blackboard is not required.
+> 1. Read over the lab and understand the procedures.

 ## Procedures